phillycocoa/website/content/meeting-agenda.md

 <p><img src="/images/agenda.png" width="900px"/></p>

-Bring some questions if you need some office-hours, or just come and hang as we talk about the latest rumors leading up to WWDC next month.
+Bring some questions if you need some office-hours, or just come and hang.

 ## Sponsor: Twilio